What Are the Big 5 Personality Traits?

-While there have been many different theories of personality, many psychologists today believe that personality is made of if five broad dimensions, a notion often referred to as the big five theory of personality or the five-factor model.
-The big five personality traits the theory describes are:
+While there have been many different theories of personality, many psychologists today believe that personality is made of five broad dimensions, a notion often referred to as the big five theory of personality or the five-factor model.
+The Big 5 personality traits the theory describes are:

 1. Openness